sourceruckus/extractenator/README.md

 Licensed under the GPLv3.
 See the file COPYING for details.

 Extractenator is a utility for creating compressed, self extracting executables that run an embedded install script after extracting to a temp directory.

 Get the latest and greatest from https://github.com/sourceruckus/extractenator.

 <pre>
 usage: extractenator OPTIONS PAYLOAD...

+  -h, --help                Show this help message and exit.

+  -V, --version             Show version string and exit.

   -f, --filename EXEFILE    Specify output filename.
 (REQUIRED)